RamonJRV/stoner/INSTALL.md

 INSTALL
 =======
 Currently there is no "production" level install.
-There are only builds of the source tree.
+There is only a build of the source tree.

 Prerequisites
 -------------